popko1997/Portfolio-Yuliya-Popko.github.io/README.md

 Birth date: 01.12.1997

+Languages: English — Pre-Intermediate(I'm attending a course in Streamline Language School), German — Elementary.

-Educational establishment: BSU, Faculty of Applied Mathematics and Computer Science, Economic Cybernetics
+I have been studying at Belarusian State University(Faculty of Applied Mathematics and Computer Science, Economic Cybernetics) since 2015.

-Admission year: 2015

-Graduation year: 2019
+My personal interests include:
+I go in for sports.
+Twice a week I go to the gym where I practice Sky Jumping(jump on trampolines).
+I also fond of reading books.
+My favorite books are adventures and love stories.